jimmyho-929/nba_2021/README.md

 <i> dataset: https://www.kaggle.com/mharvnek/nba-team-stats-00-to-18 </i>

 To run this program, first create a virtual environment with the command: python3 -m venv virtual-env

-After creating the virtual environment, activate it on Mac/Linux with the command source tutorial-env/bin/activate.
+After creating the virtual environment, activate it on Mac/Linux with the command: source virtual-env/bin/activate.
 For Windows: virtual-env\Scripts\activate.bat

-After activating the virtual environment, install packages in the requirements.txt file using python -m pip install -r requirements.txt
+After activating the virtual environment, install packages in the requirements.txt file using: python -m pip install -r requirements.txt

-Finally, run python main.py
+Finally, run: python main.py

 The dataset I will be using for my Code Louisville Python project is NBA Team Stats from the 2000-2021 season. <br>
 The NBA's game has evolved today into a higher volume of 3 pointers and the questions I want to ask are: